HomeBlog16 Famous Jazz Musicians You Need To Know

 His unique approach to chord progressions, often dubbed Giant Steps or Coltrane Changes, became a new challenge and standard for aspiring jazz musicians.

 Though he passed away at 40, John Coltrane’s impact on jazz music is monumental.
-His profound mix of spirituality, technical mastery, and explorative creativity has influenced countless musicians across genres.
+His profound mix of spirituality, technical mastery, and explorative creativity continues to inspire countless musicians across genres.

 7. Ornette Coleman